 - Consider reaching out to an expert.
 Every now and then, Interview Kickstart holds ‘Resume Review Workshops’.
-Be the first to check it out by following our social media pages.
+Check it out by following our social media pages.

 - List programming languages you are well-versed in at the top of your resume.

-- If you’re a student or a recent graduate, it is recommended that you list your education first, followed by work experience, if any.
-If you are an experienced industry professional, you should list your work experience above your educational qualifications.
+- If you’re a student or a recent graduate, list your education first, followed by work experience, if any.
+If you are an experienced industry professional, list your work experience above your educational qualifications.

-- When describing your work experience, be sure to use action-oriented words like ‘designed’, ‘developed’, ‘created’, etc. Your recruiter will easily understand your skills and experience.
+- When describing your work experience, use action-oriented words like ‘designed’, ‘developed’, ‘created’, etc. Your recruiter will be able to better understand your skills and experience with these words

-- It’s important you list the results and impact of your work.
+- List the results and impact of your work.

-- Use subheadings in your resume to improve readability. .
-Subheadings can include names of your projects and schools/bootcamps you attended.
+- Use subheadings in your resume to improve readability.
+Subheadings can include names of your projects and schools or bootcamps you’ve attended.